f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 This controls the frame synchronization schem and number of black lines:

-  - PAL625L: this is the PAL 625 lines standard with 25 FPS.
+  - PAL625: this is the PAL 625 lines standard with 25 FPS.
 Since only black and white (luminance) is supported this corresponds to any of the B,G,I or L PAL standards
-  - PAL525L: this is the PAL 525 lines standard with 30 FPS.
+  - PAL525: this is the PAL 525 lines standard with 30 FPS.
 This corresponds to the PAL M standard.
-  - 405L: this loosely corresponds to the British 405 lines system and is similar to PAL for synchronization.
+  - PAL405: this loosely corresponds to the British 405 lines system and is similar to PAL for synchronization.
 This mode has only 7 black lines.
+  - ShI: this is an experimental mode that uses the least possible vertical sync lines as possible.
+That is one line for a long synchronization pulse and one line at a higher level (0.7) to reset the vertical sync condition.
+Thus only 2 lines are consumed for vertical sync and the rest is left to the image.
+In this mode the frames are interleaved
+  - ShNI: this is the same as above but with non interleaved frames.
+  - HLeap: this is the horizontal sync leap technique for vertical synchronization.
+This has been in use in the first TV experiments with a small number of lines.
+This method just skips one horizontal synchronization pluse to mark the last or the first line (here it is the last).
+This method does not use any full line for vertical sync and all lines can be used for the image thus it suits the modes with a small number of lines.
+With more lines however the risk of missing pulses gets higher in adverse conditions because the pulses get shorter and may get swallowed by a stray pulse or a stray pulse can be taken for a valid one.
+In this case two images might get out of sync instead of just two lines.
+In practice this is suitable up to 90~120 lines.

 <h2>A.10: Input source</h2>